VIDEO and TRANSCRIPT: Evangelicals Shooting their Own Wounded Divorcees (Closed Captioned)

 I’ve written a book about it.

 So why do evangelical churches shoot their own wounded, their own divorced church members?
-We’re talking about divorce people who really love the Lord people like you and me.
+We’re talking about divorced people who really love the Lord, people like you and me.

 Well, it’s interesting.
 Many church leaders and marriage book authors and Christian radio programs stigmatize us as second-class citizens, with the message that somehow we are quitters who took the easy way out by getting divorced.